Our Team

 Admissions Manager

 Kia’s passion lies within helping people and that’s why she has worked in several different customer service roles.
 Kia has 8 years work experience in the education sector, therefore, starting at SCSA in 2024 ‘felt like a natural move’.
-Working for an innovative school offering something different for students to thrive has been very rewarding and Kia loves to see students an familes that she has worked with to enrol at the college have a wonderful expereicne and thrive to achieve their goals.
+Working for an innovative school offering something different for students to thrive has been very rewarding and Kia loves to see students and familes that she has worked with to enrol at the college have a wonderful expereicne and thrive to achieve their goals.

 Sarah Anderson

-Admissions Assistant
+Admissions Administrator

 Joining the college’s Business Team in April 2024, Sarah has over 10 years’ of experience working in administration.
 She enjoys working in a fast-paced office environment and loves to organise and multi-task.
 Her favourite part of her role is connecting with families and students at the start of their SCSA journey and building a strong rapport that continues until the student’s completion.
 Sarah loves that the college encourages and provides opportunities for students and staff to develop their individual skills and achieve success.